fave77/pbchess/.github/CONTRIBUTING/CONTRIBUTING.md

 # navigate to the project's directory
 $ cd pbchess

-Install the dependencies for both client and server
+# install the dependencies for both client and server
 $ npm run setup

 # install client dependencies